 That is not a workflow.
 That is archaeology.

-Now put AI into that environment.
+Now think about what happens when you put AI into that environment.

 A model can only decide on what it can see.
 If the data it needs lives across five disconnected systems, it is working on a fraction of the picture.
 It sees lending behavior but not payments, account balances but not treasury activity, and the application but not the relationship history.